-If the patient continues to decline to wear a mask, you may wish to consider whether a face-to-face appointment is absolutely necessary or whether another way of carrying out the consultation would be more appropriate.
+If the patient continues to decline to wear a mask, you may wish to consider whether a face-to-face appointment is absolutely necessary or if another way of carrying out the consultation would be more appropriate.

-- maintain social distancing as far as this is possible, observe hand hygiene measures and ensure members of staff wear appropriate PPE
+- Maintain social distancing as far as this is possible, observe hand hygiene measures and ensure members of staff wear appropriate PPE.

-- consider booking the patient into a quieter appointment slot, if they don't need to be seen urgently, or allow them to wait in an area separate to the main waiting area or where there tends to be fewer staff and patients.
+- Consider booking the patient into a quieter appointment slot, if they don't need to be seen urgently, or allow them to wait in an area separate to the main waiting area or where there tends to be fewer staff and patients.

-There is currently no power to enforce mask wearing by patients and you should be cautious about declining to provide necessary care to a patient on the basis of their decision not to wear a mask.
+There is no power to enforce mask wearing by patients, and GPs should be cautious about declining to provide necessary care to a patient on the basis of their decision not to wear a mask.

-If a patient was not treated on this basis and came to harm as a result, you could be criticised.
-To avoid any unnecessary confrontations, it is helpful to have a policy in place so all staff know what action needs to be taken if they encounter this situation.
+If a patient was not treated on this basis and came to harm as a result, the practice could be criticised.
+To avoid any unnecessary confrontations, it is helpful to have a policy in place so that all staff know what action needs to be taken should they encounter this dilemma.

 A version of this article first appeared on GP online.

-This page was correct at publication on 10/09/2020.
+This page was correct at publication on 03/08/2021.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.